brianom95/brianom95.github.io/_posts/2015-05-29-antarctica.md

 image:  '/images/7cc7.jpeg'
 tags:
 ---
 *The Antarctica Marathon is one of the most remote races on Earth.
-100 runners sail south from Ushuaia every year, over the infamous Drake Passage, with hopes of favourable weather on the seventh continent.
+100 runners sail south from Ushuaia every year on the infamous Drake Passage, with hopes of favourable weather on what is for many the seventh continent.
 It's a long way to travel for a race, but the marathon is only one part of the adventure.*

-This was the seventh and final marathon in my journey to join the Seven Continents Club.
+This was the final race in my journey to join the Seven Continents Club.

 ## Introduction

-I booked this trip three years ago.
-At the time it felt impossibly far away, but eventually it became the next stop on a South American adventure that had already taken me through Patagonia and up Aconcagua.
-Antarctica was the final continent remaining and there was something special about arriving overland, slowly working my way south rather than flying directly in from home.
+This race had a three year waiting list, which gave me enough time to race the other continents first.
+Three years ago it seemed impossibly far away, but now as I backpacked my way through South America it grew undeniably closer.
+It had been the centre of this trip in many ways, the reason why I had moved south since Mexico.
+Always on my mind through hikes on Aconcagua and in Patagonia.
+The biggest goal I'd hoped to achieve before I turn 30 later that year.

 The trip cost me $9,000, although I got lucky booking early.
-Prices had risen to over $10,500 by departure and many Antarctica cruises now sit somewhere between $8,000 and $10,000.
-There are occasionally cheaper last-minute deals available in Ushuaia if you're willing to wait around and ask every day, but there are no guarantees.
+Prices had risen to over $10,500 by departure.
+There are occasionally cheaper last-minute deals available in  if you're willing to wait in Ushuaia and ask every day, but there are no guarantees.
 The marathon itinerary only includes a few planned days in Antarctica too, so if your goal is simply sightseeing then I'd recommend a longer expedition.
 For me though, the race was the draw and I couldn't wait to finally reach the seventh continent.

 ## Buenos Aires